-Slice the chilled dough into slices a half-inch thick.
+Slice the chilled dough into slices a quarter inch thick.
 Place the slices on a parchment lined baking sheet.
 Bake for 9 – 11 minutes.

 Let the cookies cool for 5 minutes on the baking sheet.
 Then transfer them to a wire rack to finish cooling.